ory/docs/docs/hydra/cli/hydra-clients-update.md

       --pgp-key-url string                       PGP encryption key URL for encrypting client secret --policy-uri string                        A URL string that points to a human-readable privacy policy document that describes how the deployment organization collects, uses, retains, and discloses personal data
-      --post-logout-callbacks strings            List of allowed URLs to be redirected to after a logout -r, --response-types strings                   A list of allowed response types (default [code]) -a, --scope strings                            The scope the client is allowed to request --secret string                            Provide the client's secret
+      --post-logout-callbacks strings            List of allowed URLs to be redirected to after a logout -r, --response-type strings                   A list of allowed response types (default [code]) -a, --scope strings                            The scope the client is allowed to request --secret string                            Provide the client's secret
       --subject-type string                      A identifier algorithm.
 Valid values are "public" and "pairwise" (default "public")